michaelo/daya/README.md

 ### Compiler

+The main logic of the hidot-compiler is organized as a library located under /libhidot.
+Then there's a simple executable-wrapper located under /compiler.

 #### libhidot

 The core component of it all.
-Provides functionaly to parse .hidot, validate the results, output valid .dot + eventually execute system-installed dot to generate a graphical representation of the diagram.
+Provides functionaly to parse .hidot, validate the results, output valid .dot + eventually directly execute system-installed dot to generate a graphical representation of the diagram.

-#### Compiler executable

-A thin executable-wrapper on top of libhidot.

 ### Service / backend